What is Ionic?

 - Key Management that ensures only the enterprise controls their keys and that it is mathematically impossible for Ionic or anyone else to gain access to their keys.
 Ionic itself has no access or visibility to your keys.

 - Customer control and ownership of all users and device authentication.
 Authentication can utilize email tokens, SSOs (SAML/OAuth), or other methods.

 Using RESTful API’s and the Ionic SDK, developers can easily add Ionic data access management and protection capabilities to applications that run on Windows, macOS, Linux, iOS and Android devices in a variety of common programming languages.
 Follow these four steps to get going.

-- Download SDK After requesting access and resetting your passsword, then you will be able to login to the Developer Dashboard to download the SDK.
+- Download SDK After requesting access and resetting your passsword, you will be able to login to the Developer Dashboard to download the SDK.

 - Enroll Your Device The enrollment process will require that you have created an Ionic account.

 - Configure your IDE Once you enrolled a device, the configuration guides will walkthrough how to properly setup up your IDE.

 The most important API for an application developer to understand is the Key Management API, which provides the following critical functions:

 This package includes documentation of selected APIs which Ionic exposes for integration.
 Some of these are also available through our SDK, while some are meant to be accessed directly via RESTful calls.